WLHS Primer on Wisconsin Labor History

 WISCONSIN LEADS IN PROTECTIONS FOR WORKERS

-Thanks to the growing strength of Wisconsin unions, the Socialist Party in Milwaukee and the Progressives of “Fighting Bob” La Follette led the way providing numerous social reforms, including the passage in 1911 of the nation’s first Workers Compensation law.
+Thanks to the growing strength of Wisconsin unions, the Socialist Party in Milwaukee and the Progressives of “Fighting Bob” La Follette led the way providing numerous social reforms, including the implementation in 1911 of the nation’s first Workers Compensation law.
+(While the State of Washington’s legislature passed the law a few weeks earlier, it was not implemented until after the Wisconsin law.)
 This was truly revolutionary, since it required employers to provide medical attention, compensation for loss of life and limb and payment for lost time due to injuries on the job.
 Previously, worker’s only choices were to go to court.
 Not only could few workers afford attorneys for such actions, they normally had to prove that they were not responsible for the accident that caused injury.
 Under workers compensation, a worker only has to prove that the injury occurred on the job (it’s in essence a “no-fault” system).

 In 1932, the state became one of the first to provide unemployment compensation, thus providing workers six months of partial pay for layoffs that occurred through no fault of their own.